 Tags in ioL all fall into one of 4 main categories.

-While other tag types create a tag instance that can be manipulated or deleted after the tag has been created, an ephemeral logic tag creates no such tag instance.
-It simply performs its required action and 'leaves behind' any values that have been produces as a result.
+While other tag types create a tag instance that can be manipulated or deleted after the tag has been created, a transient logic tag creates no such tag instance.
+It simply performs its required action and 'leaves behind' any values that have been produced as a result.

-The following are ephemeral logic tags built into ioL:
+The following are transient logic tags built into ioL:

-What happens if if you attach a name to an ephemeral logic tag instance?
+What happens if if you attach a name to a transient logic tag instance?
 For example:

 <result:add 1,1>